Skip to content

 Conclusion

 Personalized wedding color themes are one of the most expressive and manageable ways to make your wedding feel like you.
 Start with a story or a space, pick a simple framework, and bring the palette to life through a handful of thoughtful, personalized pieces.
 Small touches, like custom napkins, illustrated dog napkins, and frosted cups that match your colors, have outsized impact.
-If you approach your palette with intention and a few practical tests, you’ll create a day that looks cohesive and feels deeply personal.
+Approach your palette with intention and a few practical tests, and you'll create a day that looks cohesive and feels deeply personal.

-At Rubi and Lib
+About Rubi and Lib

 At Rubi and Lib, we specialize in helping you celebrate life's most memorable moments with personalized wedding and party decor designed to reflect your unique style.
 From custom cocktail napkins and frosted plastic cups to bar signs and party favors, our curated collections are created to elevate your celebration and leave a lasting impression on your guests.

 Whether you're planning a wedding, bridal shower, bachelorette party, baby shower, or birthday bash, our products add a thoughtful, stylish touch that turns an ordinary gathering into an unforgettable event.
-Many of our designs feature custom illustrations—including pet portraits—so your decor feels as one-of-a-kind as your story.
+Many of our designs feature custom illustrations, including pet portraits, so your decor feels as one-of-a-kind as your story.